Profile

 Which Broker Offers More Tradeable Assets?

-Capital.com offers thousands of CFDs and spread bets across forex, indices, commodities, and shares.
-Cryptocurrency CFDs are available for professional clients only.
-Trading 212 offers CFDs across similar markets plus real stocks and ETFs for longer term investors who do not require leverage.
+Capital.com offers thousands of CFDs and spread bets (spread bets only available for UK clients).
+Trading 212 offers CFDs plus real stocks and ETFs.

 Can Both Platforms Trade Crypto, Stocks, and Indices?